52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 ##### Encodings

 This configuration page allows the de-/activation of the supported encodings.
+To learn more of the default encodings, please refer to the session about OGC Observations and Measurements.

+This spefic menu can used for managing the supported encodings beyond these standard encodings.
+You may enable the experimental output of NetCDF (CF convention or the OceanSITES profile) as well as JSON.
+The UVF format is rather specific and not relevant for most use cases.

+In our case, we will not change the active encodings.

 > ####### Activity 8
 >